 - if the court decides you owe the money, you will get a County Court Judgment (CCJ) – this isn’t a criminal conviction.

-- don’t worry if the court is listed as Northampton County Court – if there has to be a court hearing you can ask for this to be in your local County Court.
+If the court is the Civil National Business Centre in Northampton, you will not have to go to Northampton.
+If there has to be a court hearing, you can ask for this to be in your local County Court.

 Reasons to dispute the debt – READ THIS

-You may not realise you have a reason you can defend this case and not get a CCJ.
+You may not know that you have a reason you can defend this case and not get a CCJ.
 So read this even if you know you owe the money.

 It’s not your debt!